mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/operations/accessing-the-cluster/index.md

 2. Click the "Launch Console" button
 3. Enter your username and password as noted above, and click "Login".

-You will then see Konvoy's operations portal, which offers an overview of cluster status, and shortcuts to several dashboards to add-on services such as Grafana.
+You will then see Konvoy's operations portal, which offers an overview of cluster status, and shortcuts to several dashboards to addon services such as Grafana.

 ## Using kubectl